TimothyJAndrus/Always-For-The-Better/README.md

 ```

 ## Known Bugs
+* :bug:= S1
+* :ant:= S2
+* :beetle:= S3
+* _See Issues for additional details._
-> :bug: User-Detail page: icons on bottom of card not displaying and are non-functional.
+> :ant: User-Detail page: icons on bottom of card are non-functional.

-> :bug: Account: anyone can access account.
+> :ant: Account: anyone can access account.
 "As a logged in user, I would like to access my profile to edit and delete it so that as my experience and needs change they may be accurately reflected in my profile."

 > :ant: Contact page: mail form is non-functional by design; it does not actually send an email.